-My name is Angela Wright and I am so excited to introduce myself as the new interim principal of Fairfield Court Elementary School.
+My name is Angela Wright and I am so excited to introduce myself as the principal of Fairfield Court Elementary School.
 These are unprecedented times and with COVID-19 we know things will look different this year for students coming to school.

 Over the past 25 years, I have worked as a teacher and administrator, but I consider my most important job to be that of a child advocate.
 I will spend a lot of time with your children, getting to know their personalities, learning styles and interests.
 I will celebrate their successes, small and large.
 We, as a school team, will encourage them every day and let them know they are valued and have a special place in our school community.

 Not only am I excited to begin working with your children, but I look forward to the work we will do together.
 As the old African Proverb states, “It takes a village to raise a child.”
 I am excited to see your children through your eyes.
 I cannot wait to share with you the great things they do throughout their days here at Fairfield Court Elementary, virtually.
 And of course I will be here to work with you should they need any help navigating any aspect of the school day.
 My goal is to ensure that all children are healthy, happy and safe, so they may learn as much as they can be without being in the school house.